corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/component-topology.md

 A Corda node is an entity in a Corda network that usually represents one party in a business network.
 One party operates the node, which contains the CorDapps that the party uses to interact with other peers on the network.

-In this document you will find:
+This document contains:

-* What makes up a node.
+* A description of node components.
 * Node communication protocols.
 * An example of typical node deployment architecture.